norseghost/norseghost.github.io/_posts/2019-01-13-proposed-changes-social-work.md

-* In points 5 and 6, the curtailing of independence is explicitly allowed, for instances of imminent harm or danger to the citizen, other citizens, or possesions and valuables.
+* In points 5 and 6, the curtailing of independence is explicitly allowed, for instances of imminent harm or danger to the citizen, other citizens, or possessions and valuables.
 These however, *are* to be reported formally.
   Points 7, 8 and 14 discuss this professional duty further; the assisted living facilities have a responsibility to document plans to minimize , and actively utilize these reflexively in developing a workplace